 The Brightness setting controls how much light is produced by the projector, and the Contrast setting adjusts the difference between the bright and dark areas of the projected image.
-The other settings in this section control how the projector interprets the light and dark areas of the picture.
+The other settings listed on the following page control how the projector interprets the light and dark areas of the picture.